awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-awsconfigrules.md

 These service\-linked rules are specific to Security Hub\.
 It creates these service\-linked rules even if other instances of the same rules already exist\.
 The service\-linked rule adds `securityhub`before the original rule name, and a unique identifier after the rule name\.
 For example, for the original AWS Config managed rule `vpc-flow-logs-enabled`, the service\-linked rule name would be something like `securityhub-vpc-flow-logs-enabled-12345`\.

-For AWS Config managed rules, the quota is 250 rules per account per Region\.
+AWS Config has a [quota for the number of managed rules](https://docs.aws.amazon.com/config/latest/developerguide/configlimits.html) per account per Region\.
 The service\-linked AWS Config rules that Security Hub creates do not count towards that quota\.
-You can enable a security standard even if you already have 250 AWS Config managed rules in your account\.
+You can enable a security standard even if you have already reached the AWS Config limit for managed rules in your account\.
 For service\-linked rules, the quota is 250 rules per account per Region\.
-This is in addition to the 250\-rule quota on AWS Config managed rules\.
+This is in addition to the AWS Config quota on managed rules\.

 ## Viewing details about the AWS Config rules for controls<a name="securityhub-standards-view-config-rule-details"></a>